AlbertNafria/albertnafria.github.io/_posts/2021-11-28-Hydra-WriteUp-TryHackMe.md

 ![Hydra output](/img/output_post.png)

-Then I logged in whith that credentials and got the flag 1.
+Then I logged in with that credentials and got the flag 1.

 ![login](/img/login.png)